drissnejjar/Formation_spark/README.md

-# Formation_spark
+#Formation_spark

-The aim of this project is to share the material to start using Spark/scala
+The aim of this project is to share the material to start using Spark 1.6 and 2 in scala

 ###local[*]